project-everest/zeta/README.md

-Formal FStar proofs of veritas memory verification.
+Formal FStar proofs of zeta.